Nifer03/cybersecurity-portfolio/README.md

 ### About Me

 After a successful 13-year career in sales, I am passionately transitioning into the field of cybersecurity.
 My background in understanding client needs, communicating complex solutions, and building strategic relationships gives me a unique perspective on managing and mitigating digital risks.
-I've successfully translated my problem-solving and strategic thinking skills into a deep passion for threat intelligence, incident response, and network security.
+I've successfully translated my problem-solving and strategic thinking skills into a deep passion for incident response, and network security.
 I am committed to continuous learning and am actively building my technical skills through hands-on labs and personal projects.

 ---